Malware and Viruses – what are they?

 We have mentioned that malware consumes the computer memory that results in low disk space.
 If the computer is running out of space, Windows usually displays a balloon notification at the bottom of the screen.

-It’s better to check what consumes the computer memory.
+It’s better to check what consumes the computer’s memory.
 If there’s a suspicious file, uninstall it; it could be malware.

 Slow Computer

-Reduced computer speed is sure sign of malware.
-Because malware consumes space and destroys computer data, it definitely results in the slow computer.
+Reduced computer speed is a sure sign of malware.
+Because malware consumes space and destroys computer data, it definitely results in a slow computer.
 The computer programs need enough space to run properly.
 In addition, once malware has destroyed the computer data, the applications start crashing.

 Related Sources: